2022-23 SEASON ANNOUNCEMENT!

-Also, Johnson was the recipient of the statewide Mississippi Alliance for Arts Education Exemplary Arts Service Award and serves on the board of directors for MAAE as well as serving on the Community Arts Team for the Any Given Child initiative.
+Also, Johnson was the recipient of the statewide Mississippi Alliance for Arts Education Exemplary Arts Service Award and serves on the board of directors for MAAE and serving on the Community Arts Team for the Any Given Child initiative.

 She graduated from Asbury University in Wilmore, KY, and received her master’s degree from Vanderbilt University.

 Johnson and her husband Joel are the parents of Jenna, Benjamin and K.K.
-The trio comprise the musical group Track 45.
+The trio comprises the musical group Track 45.